 The Council of Europe Group on Access to information (AIG) will hold its 5th meeting online on 22...

 The Council of Europe Group on Access to information (AIG) held its 4th meeting from 14 to 16...

 On 12 October, the Council of Europe held the Workshop “The right to access State-held...

 On 27 September 2023, Ambassador Juan Ignacio MORRO, Permanent Representative of Spain deposited...

-The Council of Europe Convention on Access to Official Documents (CETS No. 205), also known as the Tromsø Convention, enters into force on 1 December 2020, in respect of Bosnia and Herzegovina, Estonia, Finland, Hungary, Lithuania, Montenegro, Norway, the Republic of Moldova, Sweden and Ukraine.
+The Council of Europe Convention on Access to Official Documents (CETS No. 205), also known as the Tromsø Convention, entered into force on 1 December 2020.

 It has 15 Parties: Albania, Armenia, Bosnia and Herzegovina, Estonia, Finland, Hungary, Iceland, Lithuania, Montenegro, Norway, the Republic of Moldova, Slovenia, Spain, Sweden and Ukraine.

 The Tromsø Convention was the first binding international legal instrument to recognise to everyone the right to access official documents held by public authorities without discrimination and regardless of the requester's status or motives in seeking access.

 All official documents are in principle public and can be withheld subject only to the protection of other rights and legitimate interests specifically listed in the Convention unless there is an overriding public interest in disclosure.

 The Tromsø Convention sets down minimum standards for the prompt and fair processing of requests for access to official documents by public authorities holding the documents as well as for internal administrative reviews and appeals to independent bodies or courts in case of request denials.